Apartment

 Have you ever seen one of these many wonderful French films in which a couple spends a long summer in Provence?
 So plastic that you can almost smell the lavender scent, feel the mild sun on your skin and hear the buzzing of the insects in the olive grove?
 Well, all of this can be experienced live in the Baye des Anges.

-Lunch can be taken either on the terrace under the acacia tree or by the pool.
+Lunch can be taken either on the terrace under the Miccocoulier tree or by the pool.
 A holiday in the French province also includes a nap by the pool or in the summer house - surrounded by the scent of the Mediterranean herb garden.
 Lots of interesting sightseeing trips are also possible; for example to a nearby Roman theater or to the medieval town of Vaison-la-Romaine, which is within walking distance.

 Rooms + Rates